Cheapest non-owner car insurance companies in Minnesota

 Insurance.com's top choices for non-owner car insurance

-Take a closer look at our top picks for non-owner car insurance in Minnesota
+Explore our top recommendations for non-owner car insurance in Minnesota.

 Auto-Owners

-Our number one pick for non-owner car insurance in Minnesota is Auto-Owners.
-The average rate for liability coverage is $65.
-Auto-Owners has an AM Best score of A++ and an NAIC complaint ratio of 0.5.
+Our top choice for non-owner car insurance in Minnesota is Auto-Owners, with an average rate of $65 for liability coverage.
+Auto-Owners holds an AM Best rating of A++ and has an NAIC complaint ratio of 0.5.

 State Farm